camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/slack.md

 To invite users to a channel, take the following steps:

 1. Set **Method** to `Invite to Channel`.
+2. Set `Invite by` method:
-2. Set the **Channel Name**:
+   1. Invite by **Channel Name**:
       1. Channel name can be up to 80 characters and may contain lowercase letters, digits, and symbols `-` and `_`.
       2. This can be provided as a FEEL expression.
+   2. Invite by **Channel ID**:
+      1. Channel ID must be a valid slack Channel ID
+      2. This can be provided as a FEEL expression
 3. Set the **Users** as required:
    1. One single user name or email or id (for example: `@myUser` or `my.user@company.com` or `ABCDEF12345`).
    2. A comma separated list of users (for example: `@myUser, my.user@company.com, ABCDEF12345`).